 Disability and Disasters Award

 The Disability and Disasters Award supports people with disabilities working in disasters, as well as those who care for, study, or advocate on behalf of those with disabilities.
-Award funds will allow the recipient to attend the annual Natural Hazards Workshop and the Researchers or Practitioners Meetings that follow.
+Award funds will allow the recipient to attend the annual Natural Hazards Workshop and either the Researchers or Practitioners Meetings that follow.

 People with disabilities have been identified as among the most vulnerable to disasters; however, research has shown that they also have tremendous capacity.
 This award will recognize those who advance and support the area of disability and disasters.